All Episodes

 I had no idea they were going to put handcuffs on me and take me to jail.

-Or is 21 spent two hours in jail after he was arrested when he yelled for his cousin at York's commencement at Winthrop University Coliseum.
+Orr is 21, spent two hours in jail after he was arrested when he yelled for his cousin at York's commencement at Winthrop University Coliseum.

-Rock Hill police began patrolling commencement several years ago at the request of Scruel Districts who complained of increasing disruption.
+Rock Hill Police began patrolling commencement several years ago at the request of scruple districts who complained of increasing disruption.

-Those attending commendments are told they can be prosecuted for bad behavior and letters is sent home with the students, said Rock Hill Police spokesman Lieutenant Jerry Waldrop.
+Those attending commendments are told they can be prosecuted for bad behavior and letters are sent home with the students, said Rock Hill Police spokesman Lieutenant Jerry Waldrop.

 You cheered at a commencement.